University of the Incarnate Word: Athletics

 In August 2012, UIW accepted an invitation to move up to Division I as a member of the Southland Conference.
 UIW entered the NCAA Division I Southland Conference on July 1, 2013.
 The football team played as a Division I FCS independent in 2013 and began conference play in 2014 because of schedule commitments.
 UIW became fully eligible for Division I championships starting in the 2017–18 season.
 Prior to its promotion to Division I, UIW was a member of the Division II Lone Star Conference.

 In 2004, the UIW mascot changed from the Crusaders to the Cardinals because of political sensitivities.

 In 2010, the UIW men's swim team placed second at the NCAA Division II national championships in Canton, Ohio.

 UIW's synchronized swimming team won the 2024 U.S. collegiate national championship.
 The team has been a perennial contender at the national level.

 UIW men's and women's soccer teams have won numerous Heartland Conference championships.

 UIW men's cross country team won the Heartland Conference meet in 2008 and 2009.

+UIW men's Cross Country team won the Southland Conference Championship in 2022 and 2024.

+UIW men's Track and Field won the Southland Conference Indoor Track and Field Championship as well as the Outdoor Track and Field Championship in 2022, 2023, and 2024.
+Completing the "Triple Crown" of a Cross Country, Indoor Track and Field and Outdoor Track and Field Championship in 2022 and 2024.

-In November 2021, UIW announced that it had accepted an invitation to become part of the Western Athletic Conference (WAC) beginning July 1, 2022, but in June 24, 2022, the university announced that it would remain in the Southland Conference.
+In November 2021, UIW announced that it had accepted an invitation to become part of the Western Athletic Conference (WAC) beginning July 1, 2022, but on June 24, 2022, the university announced that it would remain in the Southland Conference.

 UIW is set to cohost the Final Four, the final two rounds of the NCAA men's basketball tournament, with the University of Texas at San Antonio at the Alamodome in 2025.